JuliaCI/BenchmarkTools.jl/docs/src/index.md

 3
 ```

-As described the [Manual](@ref), the BenchmarkTools package supports many other features, both for additional output and for more fine-grained control over the benchmarking process.
+As described in the [Manual](@ref), the BenchmarkTools package supports many other features, both for additional output and for more fine-grained control over the benchmarking process.